JuliaLang/www.julialang.org/blog/2021/12/dtable-performance-assessment.md

 The reduce benchmarks are the place where the `DTable` really shines.
 This task can easily leverage the partitioning of the data in order to achieve a speed increase.

-The `DTable` has not only managed to successfully perform faster than `DataFrames.jl` (on average 194% faster), but it also managed to significantly beat `Dask`'s performance by offering a ~30 times speedup.
+The `DTable` has not only managed to successfully perform faster than `DataFrames.jl` (on average ~2.9 times faster), but it also managed to significantly beat `Dask`'s performance by offering a ~31.1 times speedup.

 Please note that both `DTable` and `DataFrames.jl` are using `OnlineStats.jl` to obtain the variance, while `Dask` is using its own native implementation.
+All reduction benchmarks in this post are focused on testing the performance of classic reduction functions such as `(acc, x) -> acc + x`.

+In order to compute common statistics `DataFrames.jl` users should use array functions available in `Statistics.jl` instead (e.g. `mean`, `var`).
+They provide better performance, but were not used here as they are not classic reduction functions.

 DTable command: `reduce(fit!, d, cols=[:a1], init=Variance())`